hristozov/algo-practice/README.md

 This is done as a personal practice - a way to refresh my CS knowledge and to learn TypeScript.

-Do not rely on the code here for serious stuff.
+The code here is stupid, insufficiently tested and slow.
+Do not rely on it for serious stuff.

 ## But \<algorithm or data structure\> is (broken|slow|ugly)!